Leaseholder Service Charges

-- Allow 30 days for observations and nominations of a Contractor if applicable
+2. allow 30 days for observations and nominations of a contractor if applicable obtain Estimates

 As required under most of our leases, Basildon Council insures the block in which you live and your proportion is based against the sum insured.

-Basildon Council regularly tests the market to ensure that the insurance costs are competitive but if you wish to discuss your insurance details, then please contact our Insurance Section on 01268 533333.
+Basildon Council regularly tests the market to ensure that the insurance costs are competitive but if you wish to discuss your insurance details, then please contact us.